 Remembering is painful.
-But even as we think about a tragedy like 9/11, sharing the joy of living is possible -- and more important than ever.
+But even as we think about a tragedy, sharing the joy of living is possible -- and important.
 BHG.com spoke about remembering, recovering, and rebuilding with Leigh Anne Jasheway of Eugene, Oregon, Masters of Public Health and a consultant on stress management for 16 years.
 Jasheway is author of Don't Get Mad, Get Funny -- A Light-Hearted Approach to Stress Management (Whole Person/Pfeiffer Hamilton Press, 1996), among many other books.
 Ms. Jasheway offered ideas about finding joy for moms, dads, kids, and families.

 1. Every day, do something that reaffirms the beauty and joy of living.
 Take time to look around and you'll find plenty of proof that beauty is everywhere.
 Have your morning cup of coffee in sight of the sunrise, or make it a point to see the sunset.
 Nature brims with the miracle of life -- get outside and soak it in.
 Walk through a park listening for birds, watch clouds in a robin's-egg-blue sky, go barefoot in lush grass, skip stones.
 Stop to smell those roses, and while you're at it, buy some fresh flowers for the house.